symfoni/symfoni-monorepo/packages/buidler-react/README.md

 ### NPM

-`npm install @symfoni/buidler-react --save`
+`npm install --save @symfoni/buidler-react `

 ### Frontend

 This plugin makes an assumption that you are building your frontend inside a buidler project (we later want to go away from this assumption).
-So we recommed you can a `frontend` folder inside your buidler project where all your frontend code and packages reside.
+So we recommed you to create a `frontend` folder inside your buidler project where all your frontend code and packages reside.
 Take a look at https://github.com/symfoni/buidler-plugins/tree/master/packages/buidler-demo for demonstration.

 ### Configuration